Israel Tel Aviv Jerusalem February 2019

 The first thing that strikes me in Israel is the diversity on the street.
 Apart from religious differences shown in typical dress codes the physical appearances are so varied.
 Then I realize Israel is the home of the Jewish.
 They come from anywhere the diaspora brought them, which is all over the world indeed.
 2000 years left its marks on the physical features of the immigrants to the extent that for my untrained eye the differences are greater than the similarities.
 This land is a sort of microcosmos.
-The world is (re) united on a few square kilometres of the heavily disputed land.
+The world is (re)-united on a few square kilometers of the heavily disputed land.

 Join me to meet a random selection of those living here.

 “I left Ethiopia 34 years ago when I was 12.
 Being here really feels like coming home.
 Finally, we can be ourselves.”
-Shula Mola from Jerusalem explains to me over a bowl of red beetroot soup (she has a colourless version).
+Shula Mola from Jerusalem explains to me over a bowl of red beetroot soup (she has a colorless version).
 “Our belief is the same thought on Shabbat we are not allowed to do anything but eat and sleep.
 In the more European stream of my religion, there are more clearly described activities that are actually allowed.
 They have studied and clarified the texts deeper and came to these conclusions.”

 It is not only the repatriation from the diaspora that brings influx.
 Economic motives also draw towards Israel.
 Tel Aviv is the 6th most expensive city to live and the salaries for simple work are low but not bad compared to other places.
-Economic or other motive: to build up a life in a new country is never easy.
+Economic or another motive: to build up a life in a new country is never easy.

-Dark and blood shot eyes from dark faces look at me with suspicion.
+Dark and bloodshot eyes from dark faces look at me with suspicion.
 I pass them on my way to the Central bus station in Tel Aviv just off Levinsky avenue.
 It is early in the morning.
 I had not expected these African immigrants we see so much in Western Europe to be present in this country too.
 Their clothes are very dirty.
 They live on the street and one of them is still asleep.
 When I want to take a photo they shout at me and make clear they do not want me here.

 We are all born on this earth, we are all the same.